| |

 before committing to a purchase.
 If you are interested in

-reducing operating costs, you might consider using an
+reducing operating costs, you might consider using a pool

 safety cover.
 These cover reduce evaporation, keep the heat

 in and provide safety for animals and kids.
-But, check it
+Good luck and I

 ► Ryznar